bullhorn/invenias-api-docs/source/index.html.md

 An Application Programming Interface (API) encompasses a collection of routines, protocols, and tools meticulously designed to facilitate the development of software applications.
 APIs serve as indispensable building blocks that empower developers to seamlessly interact with various software components and systems, enabling the creation of robust and innovative applications.

 ### What is the rate limit of the API?
-We use a fixed-window rate limiting strategy you can make up to `3000` api calls at any interval within a 5 minute window.
-For more information on rate limits please see [here](https://bullhorn.github.io/invenias-api-docs/#rate-limiting).
+For information on rate limits please see [here](https://bullhorn.github.io/invenias-api-docs/#rate-limiting).

 ### Will, you make changes to your API that will leave my integration unusable?
 At Invenias, our goal is to introduce API changes in an additive manner, ensuring existing integrations remain unaffected.
 We prioritize maintaining backward compatibility to minimize disruptions.
 However, we acknowledge that occasional situations may arise where changes could impact existing integrations.
 In such cases, rest assured that we will promptly communicate any necessary adjustments to facilitate a smooth transition.
 Our commitment is to keep you informed and supported throughout the process.